wg-osr/walkerga.github.io/class/mu_wizard.md

 The Wizard is a type of [Magic User](/class/magic-user)

 <ins>Starting Equipment</ins><br>
-Roll once for each of your starting spells’ school.
-A spell book.
-Ink & quill.
+Strange hat, spell book, ink & quill.

 <ins>Spell List</ins><br>
 You learn any spell from any schools: